chrisnoonan98675/site/xl-release/how-to/tutorial-using-variables-to-revise-a-jira-issue-list.markdown

 ![Comment in JIRA](../images/jira-variables/comment-in-jira.png)

-## Generalizing the template?

-*[Question: shall I go on and tell how you can use variables for query and comment and put them on the Create Release form, or would that be overkill?]*

 ## Conclusion

 By using variables, XL Release allows you to connect steps in your release procedure together.
-It's a pwoerful mechanism that works for automated tasks, but can also be used to interact with people in a user-friendly way.
+It's a powerful mechanism that works for automated tasks, but can also be used to interact with people in a user-friendly way.